 - CXR should be considered if sepsis is suspected.

 - CT scan of the head, in order to exclude other diagnoses.

 - Lumbar puncture may be required to exclude other diagnoses (particularly where there is fever and altered mental status).
-There are no significant cerebrospinal fluid (CSF) findings in NMS other than raised protein.
+There are no significant cerebrospinal fluid (CSF) findings in neuroleptic malignant syndrome other than raised protein.

 - Agitated patients require intravenous (IV) benzodiazepines.
 Physical restraint is best avoided or minimised, as it can worsen the hyperthermia.

 - The offending drug should be discontinued.